laurilubi/ikea-tradfri/README.md

 `cd /ikea` # or any new folder

-`npm install node-tradfri-client babel-polyfill moment axios`
+`npm install node-tradfri-client babel-polyfill moment axios node-nmap list-files-in-dir linq-es2015`

 - Set your configuration